Mercedes and the W126 coupe

 When the 380SEC was launched in the UK in 1982 list price was £26,000 with options taking the price to £29,000.
 The 500SEC was a further £3,000.
 The rivals were priced at £20,000 (Jaguar XJS), £23,000 (BMW 635i) and £25,000 (Porsche 928S) – clearly the Mercedes had to be an excellent package in order to sell.
 With the major magazine Autocar stating ‘Life with the SEC will be one of total delight for all who travel in the car’ Mercedes could afford to be confident.

-By 1985 the flagship 560SEC Coupe model was launched, it is that model that is the main focus of this website.
+By 1985 the flagship 560SEC Coupe model was launched.
+The Mercedes Benz S Class W126 560SEC – the finest sports Coupe in the world.
+It is that model that is the main focus of this website.